-Calculate fluid needs for an animal and select the best route of admin-

-• Identify and treat different types of

-• Establish good sanitation practices to reduce the risk of disease; recognize symptoms of common zoonoses.

-• Determine the nutrient requirements for an animal and formulate the proper diet based on species, health
+- · Calculate fluid needs for an animal and select the best route of administration. - Identify and treat different types of wounds in wildlife. - · Establish good sanitation practices to reduce the risk of disease; recognize symptoms of common zoonoses. - Determine the nutrient requirements for an animal and formulate the proper diet based on species, health and condition. - Determine correct size for wildlife housing under a variety of health conditions. - Assess wildlife for potential release or reintroduction to the wild.

-• Determine correct size for wildlife housing under a variety of health standing of both general principles of care and specific husbandry practices.
-Furthermore, proper communication, often via record keeping, is also a key component of animal care and welfare.
-We will review methods of tracking and maintaining quality data on all aspects of husbandry.

-• Assess wildlife for potential release or reintroduction to the wild.